vaibhavrao/classic-arcade-game/README.md

 During this journey, the player may collide into either enemies (bugs) or trophies (gems or other shapes like heart, key or star).

-Collision with enemies (bugs) decrements the number of remaining lives for the player.
+Collision with enemies (bugs) decrements the number of remaining lives for the player by 1 and also reduces the score by 100.

 Collision with Trophies either leads to increase in points or life boost (increase in number of remaining lives).